i-dream-of-ai/ipybox/docs/installation.md

 Before using `ipybox`, you need to build a Docker image.
 This image contains all required dependencies for executing Python code in stateful and isolated sessions.

-!!! note

-    Building an `ipybox` Docker image requires [Docker](https://www.docker.com/) to be installed on your system.
-Containers created from this image will run with the same user and group IDs as the user who built the image, ensuring proper file permissions on mounted host directories.

 ### Default build

 To build an `ipybox` Docker image with default settings: